-This course explores a variety of algebraic topics including linear equations and inequalities and their graphs, systems of linear equations and inequalities and their graphs, exponents and scientific notation, polynomials, factoring, radicals, quadratic functions, and practical applications.
+This course explores a variety of algebraic topics including linear equations and inequalities, systems of linear equations and inequalities, exponents and scientific notation, polynomials, factoring, radicals, quadratic functions, and practical applications.

 GEN 134 CRITICAL THINKING

 This course is designed to help students learn how to solve problems, make decisions, and rationally think through issues.
 The skills learned will assist students with school, work, and relationship environments.